February 2, 2015

 If the faculty member who assigned the student’s grade is no longer employed by UGA or if reasonable attempts to contact him/her are unsuccessful, the copy of the student's letter of appeal will be referred to the department head, who will be given the opportunity to provide a response to the appeal on behalf of the department.
 If the faculty member has left the University, a copy of the Petition Subcommittee decision will be mailed to the department head.

 Ordinarily, grades are assigned solely at the discretion of the instructor.
+The petition of the student should state clearly the grade that the student believes should be assigned to the coruse in question and why the grade is more appropriate than the one that was assigned.
 A primary criterion for a successful grade appeal is the demonstration either that the grade was the result of a factual error or that it was influenced by improper or unprofessional bias on the part of the instructor.
-Appeals will follow the Hearing Procedures described in Section 4.05-02 of the General Academic Policy: Student Appeals.

 - Family Educational Rights and Privacy Act